 Since moving into the apartment we have been living in for 2-years now, I am now going on my 2nd year as a teacher at KinderCare.
 In addition, I volunteer as a peer advocate for individuals recently diagnosed with cancer, helping them navigate scary and complicated systems.
 My husband and I rekindled our relationship through therapy.
 My two sons have entered 2nd and 6th grade successfully.
 My daughter has learned job ethics due to participating in a youth job workshop.

 I still share family news with my former case manager.
 My family loves sharing all of their achievements with her and The Road Home staff.
 I get excited when the phone rings and it's Georgie.
 We know that we are not "just a client" to The Road Home, they treat you like family.
-Furthermore, this summer I met a family who had lost their home, and I immediately gave them The Road Home's phone number.

 A thousand thank yous wouldn't be enough for all that you have given my family.
-Thank you for giving us hope for a better tomorrow.

 Eva & Family